Two-way LDAP and Active Directory synchronization

 Was this helpful?

-Make sure to be aware of the mechanisms described in Authority and full synchronizationand First synchronization before enabling this feature, as improper use may cause loss of user data.
+Make sure to be aware of the mechanisms described in Authority and full synchronization and First synchronization before enabling this feature.
+We recommend testing the integration first in a non-production environment, as improper configuration may cause loss of user data.

 The LDAP synchronization allows for synchronizing users and groups between Defguard and your LDAP server.